 March 30, 2017 18:26 Updated Follow Yes, in general.
 OEA's files are public records and may be inspected and copied in accordance with IC 5-14-3.
 Some parts of the records, such as the ELJ's notes, may be exempt from public view, but most of the record may be inspected.
 Related articles How do I reset my password?
 How do I file for unemployment?
 How do I get copies of IOSHA case files or company histories?
-How do I register a new business?
+How do I file a Civil Service System complaint with SEAC?
 How do I request or where can I find public records/files?